itecu/getting-and-cleaning-data-project/Readme.md

 I've created a script called run_analysis.R which will read all the labels, identify the ones that are required for the analysis, read the data only for those columns, modify the label names so they are in a more readable format and merge the test and training sets together.

-The Subject number and the Activity columns are transformed as factors and then the tidy dataset "tidy.csv" is created.
+The Subject number and the Activity columns are transformed as factors and then the tidy dataset "tidy.txt" is created.

 ## The Code Book